jasongroce/docs/docs/content/tutorials/helm/index.md

 - Connections between resources: (none yet, you will add this next).
 - Resources that were created: see the Kubernetes `Deployment` listed for `webapp` and the Kubernetes `Deployment` and `Service` listed for `db`.

 The Redis Cache created by the recipe is visible as part of the application.
 You can also see the `Resources` created in Kubernetes that make up the Redis Cache.
 In a previous step you saw these listed by `kubectl`.
-Since Radius deployed the Recipe its know that these resources *logically* are part of the Redis Cache in the application.
+Since Radius deployed the Recipe, it knows that these resources *logically* are part of the Redis Cache in the application.

 You can also see the contents of `redis-secret` as created by Radius.
 Run the following command: